leifliddy/asahi-fedora-usb/README.md

 ./build.sh mount
 ./build.sh umount
 ```
+\*\*mounting the usb drive is useful for inspecting the contents of the drive or making changes to it

 To boot the usb drive on an M1 system, enter the following ```u-boot``` command at boot time:
 ```